 BikePark Wales have now implemented a weather warning procedure that you can view online.
 All riders should look at the homepage of the BPW website prior to setting out to see if there are any weather warnings in place:

 Amber: BikePark Wales intends to open but there is a high likelihood of bad weather which could potentially disrupt your visit.
 An amber light means you need to be prepared that some trails may be closed as a safety precaution, and that the uplift could be affected - if the weather worsens the park may need to shut.
 During amber warnings visitors may request to move their booking to another available date at no cost should they wish to.
 Requests to move bookings are to be made by email to email@example.com noting your order reference number.

 Red: Extreme weather is expected and the trail network and uplift will be closed.
 If the traffic light system shows Red for the current / following day, all customers who have pre-booked can choose to either receive a refund or to move their booking to another available date via the reception team.
 If there is a red weather warning please do not come to BikePark Wales.
 To arrange to move your booking to a different date or for a refund please e-mail firstname.lastname@example.org - noting your order reference number."

 Log into your secure members area and follow the steps for a refund and please be aware terms and conditions apply.

 Is there a minimum age to ride at BPW?

-All riders 10 years old and under can access a free pedal pass with a paying adult and receive discounted pay as you go uplift rates
+All riders under 10 years old can access a free pedal pass with a paying adult and receive discounted pay as you go uplift rates

 All riders 15 years old and under must be accompanied by a guardian at all times